Professional programs application

 Cronkite News programs

-Cronkite News, the news department of Arizona PBS, is a collection of immersive learning programs that emphasize journalistic storytelling across media techniques, languages, cities, platforms and topics.
+Cronkite News is a collection of immersive learning programs that emphasize journalistic storytelling across media techniques, languages, cities, platforms and topics.

 Cronkite News Phoenix

-Cronkite News is the multiplatform news division of Arizona PBS.
-Our newscast reaches 1.9 million homes, our daily audio program is on all major podcasting platforms, and we collaborate with more than 100 news organizations throughout the region and country to publish and air our content.
+Cronkite News is an award-winning, multi-platform newsroom known for its daily newscast that reaches 1.9 million homes and digital news published across more than 100 news organizations.
 Digital, broadcast and audio reporters pitch stories, conduct interviews and produce multimedia and social content.
 Reporters in Phoenix are assigned to a team and work closely alongside professional faculty members.
-Coverage areas continue to evolve, but they include: Borderlands (immigration, Latino and diversity issues, etc.), RWJF Health Reporting Initiative (focused on disparities in communities of color and underserved communities across the Southwest and along the border), Sustainability (environmental issues, such as climate change, water and urbanization), Money (business and economy), Social Justice (societal issues, including race and gender), Politics/Government (elections, government accountability) and Next Generation (issues such as education, cyberbullying and student debt).
+Coverage areas continue to evolve, but they include the following: Borderlands (e.g. immigration issues), RWJF Health Reporting Initiative (focused on disparities in communities of color and underserved communities across the Southwest), Sustainability (e.g. climate change, water and urbanization), Money (business and economy), Social Justice (societal issues, including race and gender), Politics/Government (elections, government accountability) and Next Generation (e.g. education, cyberbullying and student debt).

-View program, roles and prerequisites: Cronkite News Phoenix
+View course, roles and prerequisites: Cronkite News Phoenix

 Cronkite News Los Angeles

 Students cover news or sports as digital or broadcast reporters in the nation’s second-largest media market.
 Los Angeles reporters pitch stories, conduct interviews and produce multimedia and social media content.
-Students work in Cronkite News’ new newsroom in downtown Los Angeles, and stories serve media clients in L.A. and Cronkite News headquarters in Phoenix.
+Students work in the Cronkite News newsroom at the ASU California Center in downtown Los Angeles.
+Stories serve media clients in L.A. and Cronkite News headquarters in Phoenix.

-View program and prerequisites: Cronkite News Los Angeles
+View course and prerequisites: Cronkite News Los Angeles

 Financial support is available: View financial, housing and transportation support